Brianlangt/alx-system_engineering/0x01-shell_permissions/README.md

 10 - Mirror permissions
 11 - Set execute permissions for all, for subdirectories only 12 - Create directory with set permissions
+13 - Change ownership of file to another group.